QUARRY BROOK FARMS Sherburne, NY

 The farm is currently managed by Adam and Kelly Perrin but it got its start long before they were even born.
 In the 1960's Adam's grandfather, William, moved his family away from the bustle of Westchester, NY.
 He was a Lieutenant with the NY State Police and he chose to resettle on a small farm in Sherburne due to some family connections here.
 The Perrin family loved the freedom and space offered by the farm and quickly started gardening and raising small livestock.
 The oldest son, Steve, was especially taken with the farm and experimented with all sorts of agricultural projects while he completed high school.

-After graduating from high school and college, Steve joined the Peace Corps and traveled to Tibet and India, where he learned about and assisted with indigenous agricultural methods in those regions.
+After graduating from high school and college, Steve joined the Peace Corps and traveled to Tibet and India, where he assisted with indigenous agricultural methods in those regions.
 He returned from the Peace Corps, married Lee (a life-long area resident and the granddaughter of a local poultry farmer), obtained a job teaching, and settled down on another small farm adjoining his parents' land.

 Steve and Lee have both been life-long teachers and educators but they have always raised a lot of their own food in their spare time.
 Steve's service in the Peace Corps and Lee's upbringing near farms led them both to believe that chemical-dependent farming methods were not the best idea for their family's health or the health of their land.